Overcome immigration barriers

 Hundreds of our clients have progressed from an initial application for entry clearance to British citizenship and we are proud that our success rate is 100% for applications which fall squarely under the rules and 97% for the more complex applications which require exercise of discretion.
 We work very hard to maintain this track record and the positive outcome of your application is our top priority.

-• Clear advice on the requirements that you have to meet for a successful application
+• Clear advice on the immigration requirements you have to meet for a successful application

-• Careful preparation of supporting documents and legal representations to make the strongest of your case
+• Careful preparation of supporting documents and legal representations by an immigration expert to make the strongest of your case

-• Detailed feedback and heads up if there are any issues that need to be addressed – if there are any concerns about the outcome of your application we will let you know before submitting it and will take your instructions
+• Detailed feedback and heads up if there are any issues that need to be addressed – if there are any concerns about the outcome of your application we will let you know before submitting it, will give you detailed legal advice on the available options and take your instructions

-• Steady follow up to get a timely decision and safe return of your documents
+• Steady follow up to get a timely immigration decision and safe return of your documents

 • Book a zoom call or telephone call with one of our immigration lawyers so that we assess your case and let you know if we can take your instructions or if you need a more detailed consultation;

-• We will email you our engagement letter confirming what we are instructed to do and our view on the prospect of success;
+• We will email you our engagement letter confirming what we are instructed to do, our view on the prospect of success of your case and what these prospects depend on;

 • You confirm our engagement by email and make a payment of legal fees;